kamperh/kamperh.github.io/notes/writing.md

       authors through git, making it easier to isolate where changes have happened.
     - It also really helps with larger documents like theses.
-    - In Overleaf it is better better to use a single file, since separate files sometimes break the forward and backward search functionality.
+    - In Overleaf it is better to use a single file, since separate files sometimes break the forward and backward search functionality.
       (This is maybe one more reason why I am not a huge Overleaf fan, but I think it's just me.)